Prisma

 authorId: field.hidden,

 })In the above code, we use userResolverFactory.relationField('posts') and postResolverFactory.relationField('author') to define relationship fields.
-The relationField method accepts a string parameter representing the name of the relationship field.
+The relationField method accepts a string argument: the name of the relationship field.

 Queries